Tiny House Construction – Week 2

 Build Day 7

 Just a half day today.
 I finished cutting the ply subfloor to shape, which includes a hatch for what will be the shower room floor.
 I’m not quite sure how I am going to plumb this room in yet, and am considering a wet room, so I wanted the flexibility to be able to open the floor up in this area and do whatever I decide to do at a later date, rather then decide that now.
+Richard came and gave me a hand today, he got to work cutting the rigid foam insulation which is going to fill some small air spaces around the perimeter of the trailer.

 Thanks Rich!